-This literalism is actually quite insidious inoculation from being able to really understand the true meaning of fairy tales or to get any real good out of them.
+This literalism is actually quite an insidious inoculation from being able to really understand the true meaning of fairy tales or to get any real good out of them.
 So, the first step in being able to understand fairy tales and derive real metaphysical truth from these tales is to understand that they are not literal stories.
 They speak to Truth (with a capital T), not to factual truths.
 They are in the category of Mythology and Folklore, not stories of actual human beings.

 So, we have just said fairy tales are not literal, factual truths, nor stories of actual human beings.
 So, what are fairy tales then?

-Fairy tales are timeless stories of the human condition, and our separation and reunion with the Divine.
+Fairy tales are timeless stories of the human condition and our separation and reunion with the Divine.
 All separation from the Divine and from each other is only a temporary state, and that the only permanent state is that of reunion and Unity.
 Fairy tales all have common features.
 While fairy tales can be enjoyed and are instructive without an understanding of the meaning of these features, an understanding is helpful to reverse the rationalist conditioning that many of us have been exposed to from earliest childhood.

-One of the features of fairy tales is that they are told to children, and that they appeal to children in a magical way.
+One of the features of fairy tales is that they are told to children and that they appeal to children in a magical way.
 The appeal to children is so powerful, that even in our heavily rationalist, materialistic culture, they have survived.
 While in response to Western rationalist, feminist thought, Disney has changed its telling of these timeless stories, particularly with respect to the roles and characteristics of the female characters, the older and more traditional movies, such as Cinderella and Snow White, are just as popular as they have ever been.
 Little girls are entranced by Disney princesses so much that they are effective marketing tools.